 These are the credentials that an applicant must present in order to establish eligibility for admission.
 They include but are not restricted to objective qualifications such as high school subjects, secondary or post-secondary standing, minimum averages, English proficiency, and minimum scores on standardized tests.
 Qualifications may vary for some admission categories.
-Colleges may make recommendations to University Council concerning the qualifications for admission to programs offered by that college or school.
+Colleges may make recommendations to University Council concerning the qualifications for admission to programs offered by the college.